Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

+\emph{4.4~$\Xi$ excited states}.
 The $\Xi$ baryon is a doubly strange hyperon composed of two strange quarks and one light quark.
 Compared to singly strange hyperons ($\Lambda$, $\Sigma$), $\Xi$ baryons have smaller production cross-sections, making their experimental investigation more challenging.
 For the excited states of the $\Xi$ baryon, experimental evidence remains limited, with the exception of the well-established $\Xi(1530)$.
-Resonances in the mass region of $1.5$ and $1.61~\mathrm{GeV}$ can be easily identified via the $\Xi \pi$ decay channel, while those with masses above $1.61~\mathrm{GeV}$ may appear in decay channels such as $\Lambda K$ and $\Sigma K$.
+Resonances in the mass region of $1.5$ and $1.61~\mathrm{GeV}$ can be easily identified via the $\Xi \pi$ decay channel, while those with masses above $1.61~\mathrm{GeV}$ may appear in decay

+channels such as $\Lambda K$ and $\Sigma K$.
 Taking $\Xi(1620)$ as an example, this particle was first discovered in the 1970s~\cite{Ross:1972bf, Bellefon:1975pvi, Briefel:1977bp}.
 Recently, the Belle collaboration updated its parameters by analyzing the $\Xi_c \to \Xi \pi \pi$ decay process~\cite{Belle:2018lws}, measuring a mass and width of $(1610.4 \pm 6.0 ^{+6.1}_{-4.2})~\mathrm{MeV}/c^2$ and $(59.9 \pm 4.8^{+2.8}_{-7.1})~\mathrm{MeV}$, respectively.
+These results have inspired theoretical investigations into the internal structure of the $\Xi(1620)$, such as the hadronic molecule picture~\cite{Huang:2021ahp}.
 Figure~\ref{Fig:Xi} shows the invariant mass of $\Xi^-\pi^+$.
 A clear $\Xi(1620)$ signal can be observed around $1.6~\mathrm{GeV}$ with a significance greater than $25\sigma$, while only an evidence of the $\Xi(1690)$ is found to be a significance of $4\sigma$.
 However, these results exhibit some discrepancies with earlier experiments and have not yet been independently verified by other experiments.
 Currently, the BESIII collaboration is conducting further tests on the existence of $\Xi(1620)$ using the process $e^+ e^- \to \Xi^* \bar{\Xi}$.

+For higher-mass $\Xi$ excited states, the BESIII collaboration confirmed the existence of $\Xi(1820)$ in 2020 through the recoil invariant mass spectrum of $\Xi$ baryons while measuring the $e^+ e^- \to \Xi^- \bar{\Xi}^+$ cross section at $\sqrt{s}= 4.0$-$4.6~\mathrm{GeV}$ energy region~\cite{BESIII:2019cuv}.
+A Breit-Wigner fit yielded a mass and width of $(1825.5 \pm 4.7 \pm 4.7)~\mathrm{MeV}/c^2$ and $(17.0 \pm 15.0 \pm 7.9)~\mathrm{MeV}$, respectively.
+This marks the first update of the particle's parameters since the WA89 experiment~\cite{WA89:1999nsc}, with significantly improved measurement precision, though its spin-parity quantum numbers remain undetermined.